• Skip to main content

 8. Remove ham from oven and let rest 20 minutes before carving.

-How Long to Roast Ham?
+How Long to Cook a Roast Ham?

 Reheating a cooked ham will take about 1 to 1 ½ hours in a 325ºF oven.
 It will need less time if you bring it to room temperature before cooking.
 Otherwise give it the full 1 ½ hours.